swax/Mindmess/README.md

 ### Running Remotely

-- Fork this repo
+- Fork this repo and point Vercel at it
-- Create a new app on Vercel
-- Point Vercel to your repo and deploy
+- Or run it standalone on any VPS or cloud provider

 ### Updating

-- (None of the packages are set to auto-update to make it easier to prevent regressions)
 - Run `ncu` to review updates
-- Run `ncu -u` to update package.json
+- Run `ncu -u` to explicitly update package.json
 - Run `npm update` to update package-lock.json
+- (Packages are not set to auto-update to prevent regressions)

+### Contributing

+- Open an issue with your idea or intention
+- Implement the change on a branch
+- Create a PR with your change, so it can be reviewed and merged
+- Become a collaborator and help review other ideas and PRs